rust-lang/wg-async/src/vision/shiny_future/alan_learns_async_on_his_own.md

 The async book tells Alan that he should mark his `main` function as `async fn`, so he does.
-He then follows the `reqwest` async examples, and is able to successfully make is crawler download a single web page.
+He then follows the `reqwest` async examples, and is able to successfully make his crawler download a single web page.
 Next, he wants to parse each page to extract additional URLs to fetch.
 So, he finds a library that can parse HTML, `quick-xml`.
 He sets up his application with a `HashSet` to store all the yet-to-be-parsed URLs, and